-The TD Ameritrade mobile app is designed for everyday traders with a dashboard that can be custom-tailored to meet your trading needs.
+The TD Ameritrade mobile app is designed for everyday traders with a dashboard that can be custom-tailored to meet their trading needs.
 Navigating your way throughout the app is simple and easy and offers a variety of trading features that most traders will be happy with.
 Streaming watch lists can be customized and synchronized with your trading account.
 In addition, the mobile app includes features such as financial news from reputable sources, charting, price alerts, as well as research analysis.
 When it comes to buying and selling assets this is straightforward also.
 TD Ameritrade’s thinkorswim platform also makes the US-based broker a perfect option for more advanced traders.

 Fidelity Spire, NetBenefits, and its main mobile app are the three mobile trading apps that Fidelity offers.
-The mobile experience is user friendly and is easy to use, making it a sound choice for new and experienced users.
+The mobile experience is user-friendly and is easy to use, making it a sound choice for new and experienced users.

 Fidelity vs TD Ameritrade Trading Tools, Education, Research & Analysis

-When it comes to trading tools both Fidelity and TD Ameritrade offer a range of useful tools to suit any traders requirements and wants.
+When it comes to trading tools both Fidelity and TD Ameritrade offer a range of useful tools to suit any trader’s requirements and wants.

 Fidelity’s trading platform offers everything traders and investors require to manage an investment portfolio successfully.
 Fidelity’s Active Trader Pro is the popular desktop platform of choice for many active traders, which is primed with various trading tools.

 The website watch list makes it simple to switch to equity research and placing a trade is easy through docked order tickets.
-When it comes to charting, Fidelity’s Active Trader Pro makes charting clear and offers more than 20 various drawing tools, user profiles that are customizable, chart trading, and much more.
+When it comes to charts, Fidelity’s Active Trader Pro makes charting clear and offers more than 20 various drawing tools, user profiles that are customizable, chart trading, and much more.
 In terms of identifying trending technical patterns Trading Central is also included.

 Options trading with Fidelity is also made easy and provides a range of useful trading and analysis tools.
 Simply put, Fidelity secures a place amongst the top-rated brokers for day trading.

-As far as charting is concerned, thinkorswim is a top-choice for investors.
-With a couple of clicks traders can access various charts that all stream real-time financial data.
+As far as charting is concerned, thinkorswim is a top choice for investors.
+With a couple of clicks, traders can access various charts that all stream real-time financial data.
 With more than 400 technical studies available there is enough for all types of traders with TD Ameritrade.

 The TD Ameritrade Network is the trading platform’s financial network that offers live streaming.
-The TD Ameritrade Network broadcasts live throughout all days of the week and incorporates a blend of market analysis and trader education.
+The TD Ameritrade Network broadcasts live throughout all days of the week and incorporate a blend of market analysis and trader education.

 Fidelity Viewpoints is the broker’s research tool that offers live market commentary.
 As well as streaming from credible and reputable sources such as Bloomberg TV there are annual sector forecast reports that point out important trends and market movements.